The most important part of any affiliate campaign is the offer. If the offer doesn’t convert, then nothing else matters.

 Now that you’ve taken the time to do some shopping around, it’s time to take the best offer to the other networks.
-Let them know you’re interested in this particular offer and ask them if they can match it or even beat it.
+Let them know that you’re interested in this particular offer, and ask them if they can match it or even beat it.

-You may be surprised at how quickly a little bit of competition works in your favor.
+It’s pleasantly surprising how quickly a little bit of competition can work in your favor.

-You might also be surprised when you find a lower payout offer makes you a higher profit – that’s just the way it is in affiliate marketing sometimes.
-You only find this out by ruthless testing.
+You might also be surprised when you find a lower payout offer that makes you a higher profit – that’s just the way it is in affiliate and cpa marketing sometimes.

 Taking this one step further, dig around to see how the offer is performing for each network.
 This may help you decide where you spend your resources.